 The Master programme Aerospace Engineering has a common outline for all tracks.
-Each track is composed of core, profile and elective courses, a literature study, an internship and the thesis project.
-Information on when the courses are taught can be found in the study guide.
-You can use the form Course Registration Master AE from MyStudyPlanning to register your courses.
+Each track is composed of core, profile and elective courses, a literature study, an internship and the thesis project Information on when the courses are taught can be found in the study guide.
+In MyStudyPlanning you can submit your elective courses for review.

 - Ethics and Engineering for Aerospace Engineering (WM0324LR)

-The profile courses are essential for the field of expertise of the section and enable you to develop a thorough and detailed knowledge of that field.
+The profile courses are track specific and are essential for the field of expertise of the section and enable you to develop a thorough and detailed knowledge of that field.
 Profile courses can also be produced by other sections or faculties.
 The profile courses have a study load of approximately 15-20 EC, and are pre-defined.

 The literature study is a preparatory research assignment for your thesis.
 The literature study has a fixed study load of 12 EC and is supervised, coached and assessed by your future thesis supervisor.
 The deliverable is a literature review that is assessed by your thesis supervisor on the content and by the instructor of the course Research Methodologies on the methodologies used.
 It is therefore advised to combine this course with Research Methodologies.
 You can find the method of assessment of the Rubrics here.